Ria424/developers-animatesdk-docs/Document_object/Document12.md

 #### Description

-Method; inserts a new text field and optionally places text into the field.
+Method; Inserts a new text field and optionally places text into the field.
 If you omit the *text* parameter, you can call [Document.setTextString()](../Document_object/Document9908.md) to populate the text field.

 #### Example